EU Leaders Hunker Down To Clinch Virus Rescue - UrduPoint

 "It's our European project which is in play here," Macron warned, before meeting the Netherlands' Prime Minister Mark Rutte -- who is holding out against doling out cash without tough conditions and an effective power of veto over national rescue plans.

-Summit host Charles Michel, the president of the European Council, has tried to create a sense of momentum after previous coronavirus-era video-conferences served only to underline the leaders' differences.

-Michel called it a "difficult negotiation" and "not only a question of money but a question of the future of the European project." - Loans or grants? - Michel's draft plan foresees a recovery package, made up of 250 billion in loans and 500 billion in grants and subsidies that would not have to be repaid by the recipient member states.
+- Loans or grants? - Michel's current draft plan foresees a recovery package, made up of 250 billion Euros in loans and 500 billion in grants and subsidies that would not have to be repaid by the recipient member states.

 The Netherlands has emerged as the most likely hold out, but Rutte's position is backed to varying degrees by fellow members of the so-called "Frugal Four" -- Sweden, Denmark and Austria.